 100-mile pursuit ends with city man's arrest

 Jan.
-28—CUMBERLAND — A 100-mile pursuit that began on a West Virginia college campus late Friday morning ended nearly two hours later when the suspect's vehicle ran out of gas on Cumberland's Industrial Boulevard.
+29—CUMBERLAND, Md. — A 100-mile pursuit that began on a West Virginia college campus late Friday morning ended nearly two hours later when the suspect's vehicle ran out of gas on Cumberland's Industrial Boulevard.

 Jarod Austin Bergoyne, 22, of Cumberland, was charged with first- and second-degree assault of a law enforcement officer, first- and second-degree assault after striking a motorist in the area of Winchester Road, fleeing and eluding and dozens of traffic charges, according to Sgt.
 Christopher Hill of the Allegany County Sheriff's Office.